-Once Candidacy is granted, the candidate shall be given access by the Office for Transition Ministry (OTM) portfolio through the office of the Canon to the Ordinary/Transition Minister.
+Once Candidacy is granted, the candidate shall be given access by the Office for Transition Ministry (OTM) portfolio through the office of the Transition Ministry Team.
 It shall be the responsibility of the Candidate to make such contact with the Bishop's Office.